microsoft/playwright/docs/out/api/class-page.md

 await resultHandle.dispose();
 ```

-## page.exposeBinding(name, playwrightBinding[, options])
+## page.exposeBinding(name, callback[, options])
 - `name` <[string]> Name of the function on the window object.
-- `playwrightBinding` <[function]> Callback function that will be called in the Playwright's context.
+- `callback` <[function]> Callback function that will be called in the Playwright's context.
 - `options` <[Object]>
   - `handle` <[boolean]> Whether to pass the argument as a handle, instead of passing by value.
 When passing a handle, only one argument is supported.
 When passing by value, multiple arguments are supported.
 - returns: <[Promise]>

 The method adds a function called `name` on the `window` object of every frame in this page.
-When called, the function executes `playwrightBinding` and returns a [Promise] which resolves to the return value of `playwrightBinding`.
-If the `playwrightBinding` returns a [Promise], it will be awaited.
+When called, the function executes `callback` and returns a [Promise] which resolves to the return value of `callback`.
+If the `callback` returns a [Promise], it will be awaited.

-The first argument of the `playwrightBinding` function contains information about the caller: `{ browserContext: BrowserContext, page: Page, frame: Frame }`.
+The first argument of the `callback` function contains information about the caller: `{ browserContext: BrowserContext, page: Page, frame: Frame }`.

-See [browserContext.exposeBinding(name, playwrightBinding[, options])](api/class-browsercontext.md#browsercontextexposebindingname-playwrightbinding-options) for the context-wide version.
+See [browserContext.exposeBinding(name, callback[, options])](api/class-browsercontext.md#browsercontextexposebindingname-callback-options) for the context-wide version.

 > **NOTE** Functions installed via `page.exposeBinding` survive navigations.